 This broad range of prices is based on the selections customers made over the previous year (doors, drawer fronts, drawer box type, functional hardware type, wood specie, finish, accessories, etc.), so it’s a good number (not a guessed at number).
-To do this, you simply divide your total sales for the previous year by the number of cabinets you manufactured.
+To get your middle or average number, you simply divide your total sales for the previous year by the number of cabinets you manufactured.
 This is easy if you only manufacture and sell cabinetry, but if you also sell other things like counter-tops, you may need to start separating those ancillary things from your cabinet sales.

 It may surprise some of my friends and acquaintances that as a technology advocate (technology made me money), I actually tracked these metrics on a physical calendar (many Certified True32 Custom Cabinetry Manufacturers can not only attest to this fact, but can probably tell you where I kept these calendars).
 I preferred loose sheets for each month as opposed to a printed calendar that was bound together into a year of pages, so I simply printed them from MS Word.

 On these calendars, I would plan out my production schedule (these numbers would be a by-product os just using the World Domination Custom Cabinetry app today), always writing everything with pencil so it could move around when needed.
-My objective was to sell $20,000.00 of cabinetry each week (never achieved that goal for an entire year, but it was a lofty goal we did achieve and exceed on a month to month basis), so each months calendar would end up with the end result of what projects we manufactured that month, and I would simply add the number of cabinets sold for each project, the total sale in dollars to each projects listing, and at the end of each month, I would total up the cabinet quantity, total up the sales for the month, and divide total sales by cabinet quantity to get my averages for the month, and then add that months totals to my running totals, and the running totals would be added to the next months calendar to carry on throughout the year.
+My objective was to sell $20,000.00 of cabinetry each week (never achieved that goal for an entire year, but it was a lofty goal we did achieve and exceed on a month to month basis), so each months calendar would end up with the end result of what projects we manufactured that month, and I would simply add the number of cabinets sold for each project, the total sale in dollars to each projects listing.
+At the end of each month I would total up the cabinet quantity and the sales for the month, then divide total sales by cabinet quantity to get my averages for the month, and then add that months totals to my running totals.
+The running totals would be added to the next months calendar to carry on throughout the year.